lmdbjava/benchmarks/results/20160630/README.md

 Starting with the most optimistic scenario of sequential keys, we see LMDB out-perform the alternatives in all cases except writes.
 Chroncile Map's write performance is good, but it should be remembered that it is not maintaining an index suitable for ordered key iteration.

-In terms of actual numbers:
+As the logarithmically-scaled graphs make it difficult to see the significant differences between each implementation, the same data is presented as tables below:

 | Benchmark | Implementation | Ms/Op  | Difference |
 |---------- | -------------- | -----: | ---------: |